Plants and Animals

 Platanthera unalascensis Alaska orchid

-Small orchid (20-50 cm) of alvar; leaves lanceolate and spreading; flowers translucent green, tiny (5 mm), in a dense terminal spike.
+Small orchid (20-50 cm) of shallow soils over limestone; leaves lanceolate and spreading; flowers translucent green, tiny (5 mm), in a dense terminal spike.

 Status and Rank